 At OCBC Group, we believe that sound risk management is essential to ensuring success in the provision of financial services.
-Our philosophy is to ensure that risks undertaken are commensurate with returns and are within our established risk appetite.
-To this end, we regularly refine our risk management approaches to enable us to identify, measure, control, re-position, manage, and report risks appropriately.
+Our philosophy is to ensure risks and returns remain consistent with our established risk appetite.
+To achieve this, we regularly refine our risk management approaches to enable us to identify, measure, control, re-position, manage, and report risks appropriately.